tsnellgrove/dark_castle3/doc/to_do.md

 	-  lots of testing!!!
 	- clean-up comments
 	- TBD: for ViewOnly create methoed 'vis_lst(): return []' to simplify Room.vis_lst() ???
+- can we have 'burt' be the default <creature> but other options available?
+	- TBD: in noun methods, do I need to pass init_creature to each verb method in order for mode = 'creature_exe' to work??
+	- TBD: move active_gs.static_obj_lst => burt.feature_lst
+	- IDEA: for Creatures, instead of headgehog_distracted_mach, maybe I just need a creature_distracted attribute???
+(NO)
+	- create all_lst, item_lst, and mach_lst methods for creature class

 ##########################